 Principles, techniques, and decision making in mapping including the use of computer-mapping and geographic information systems (GIS) software to produce individual maps and map series.
-Sections include: Maps and map types, General and thematic cartography, Topographic maps, Map design, Map generalization, Map projections, GIS software, Use of GIS in map making, GIS techniques and technology, Data collection, Raster-to-vector translation, Projections, Spatial analysis with GIS.
+Sections include: Maps and map types, General and thematic cartography, Topographic maps, Map design, Map generalization, Map projections, GIS software, Use of GIS in map-making, GIS techniques and technology, Data collection, Raster-to-vector translation, Projections, Spatial analysis with GIS.

 GEOG 303 Tourism (6 ECT)

-The main goal of the course is to form solid background regarding tourism and tourism-related issues.
+The main goal of the course is to form a solid background regarding tourism and tourism-related issues.
 Main sections: Tourism, Tourist Rentals, Touristic Places of the World, Tourism in Europe, Hotel Management, Mountain Tourism, Hiking, Tourism in Protected Territories and National Parks, Touristic Management, Tourism in Azerbaijan.

-Cultural, physical, and biotic factors affecting the tourism, Recreational resources of the World, cultural resources, biotic factors affection tourism, tourism resources, tourism industry, Azerbaijan’s recreational resources, Tourism and management in Azerbaijan.
+Cultural, physical, and biotic factors affecting tourism, Recreational resources of the World, cultural resources, biotic factors affection tourism, tourism resources, tourism industry, Azerbaijan’s recreational resources, Tourism and management in Azerbaijan.

 GEOG 339 Statistic methods of Geography (6 ECT)

-Statistical analyses of geographical data, distributions, t test, F test, ANOVA, Dependence and correlation, ARMA, ARFIMA models, statistic sampling
+Statistical analyses of geographical data, distributions, t-test, F test, ANOVA, Dependence and correlation, ARMA, ARFIMA models, statistic sampling

 GEOG 333 Urban Geography and Land Planning (6 ECT)

-This course explores the city from the multiple perspectives.
+This course explores the city from multiple perspectives.
 Cities and their planning issues are studies.
 The cultural viewpoints of place, gender, age, and ethnicity are stressed.
 Major topics include: urban hierarchy, functions of the city, suburbanization, city planning, transport planning.

 GEOG 310 World Regional Geography (6 ECT)

 An introductory survey of the environmental setting, historical formative periods, and present-day issues that distinguish the major culture areas of the world.
-Major sections include: physical processes, human processes, Geographic profile of Europe, Geographic profile of North America, Geographic profile of Russia and former soviet republics, Geographic profile of Africa, Geographic profile of Australia, Geographic profile of Middle East.
+Major sections include: physical processes, human processes, Geographic profile of Europe, Geographic profile of North America, Geographic profile of Russia and former Soviet republics, Geographic profile of Africa, Geographic profile of Australia, Geographic profile of Middle East.